 Billing for unauthorized services or equipment: Billing for ancillary, therapeutic or other services without a required physician’s order.

-Billing while ineligible: Billing for services after care provider’s license has been revoked/restricted or after a care provider has been debarred from a government benefits program for fraud or abuse.
+Billing while ineligible: Billing for services after health care provider’s license has been revoked/restricted or after a health care provider has been debarred from a government benefits program for fraud or abuse.

 Double billing: Billing more than once for the same service.